-Actually, the way the IRS describes this entity is that the business is separate from its owner but it elects to be disregarded as separate from the business owner for federal tax purposes.
+A disregarded entity is a business that is separate from its owner but which elects to be disregarded as separate from the business owner for federal tax purposes.

 The Only Disregarded Entity: A Single-Member LLC